Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Related works

-Our approach relies on the most recently published unsupervised automatic speech recognition (ASR)~\cite{Baevski2021-wav2vec-u}, which attempts to learn to recognize phones by leveraging the sequence probabilities from a phone language model unpaired with the speech.
-Works on unsupervised ASR typically try to match the empirical prior and posterior distributions of phonemes either using cross entropy~\cite{Yeh2019-unsup-asr} or adversarial loss~\cite{Chen2019}.
-Using powerful large-scale, self-supervised, pre-trained acoustic features such as \wavtovectwo/~\cite{Baevski2020-wav2vec2} and a generative adversarial network (GAN)-based system, the adversarial approach achieves comparable performance to its supervised counterpart on large-scale speech datasets for multiple languages~\cite{Baevski2021-wav2vec-u}.
+Our approach is motivated by the most recently published unsupervised automatic speech recognition (ASR) system~\cite{Baevski2021-wav2vec-u}, which learns to recognize phones by leveraging pre-trained speech representations and an unpaired text corpus.
+Other works on unsupervised ASR typically try to match the empirical prior and posterior distributions of phonemes either using cross-entropy~\cite{Yeh2019-unsup-asr} or adversarial loss~\cite{Chen2019}.
+Using powerful self-supervised, pre-trained acoustic features such as \wavtovectwo/~\cite{Baevski2020-wav2vec2} and a generative adversarial network (GAN)-based system, the adversarial approach with self-training achieves comparable performance to its supervised counterpart on large-scale speech datasets for multiple languages~\cite{Baevski2021-wav2vec-u}.